Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 ## Environment

-In the Lux AI Challenge Season 3, two teams compete against each other on a 2D map in a best of 5 match sequence (called a game) with each match lasting 100 time steps.
+In the Lux AI Challenge Season 3, two teams compete against each other on a 2D map in a best of 5 match sequence (called a game) with each match lasting 100 match time steps.
 Both teams have a pool of units they can control to gain points around the map while also trying to prevent the other team from doing the same.

 Unique to Season 3 is how various game mechanics and parameters are randomized at the start of each game and remain the same between matches in one game.
 Some mechanics/paramters include the map terrain/generation, how much units can see on the map, how might they be blocked by map features, etc. Each match is played with fog of war, where each team can only see what their own units can see, with everything else being hidden.
 Given that some mechanics are randomized between games, the specs will clearly document how they are randomized and what the possible values are.
 There is also a summary table of every game parameter that is randomized between games in the [Game Parameters](#game-parameters) section.